Easiklip Floating Hardwood Floor Installation (With Floor Clips)

 If the humidity level differs between the time of installation and the actual normal environment, the stability of the floor will be compromised.
 Therefore, it is imperative that the timbers be properly acclimated.

-- Place the boxes of Easiklip flooring horizontally in the location they are going to be installed.
+- Place the boxes of Easiklip flooring horizontally in the location they will be installed in.

-- Open the end of each box and carefully cut through the protective layer of shrink-wrapping inside the boxes.
+- Open each box and carefully cut through the protective layer of shrink-wrapping inside the boxes.

 Again, we can't stress enough how much the success of your Easiklip installation will depend on the acclimatization of your flooring.
 If properly acclimated, the moisture level contained within the timber will match the surrounding environment for a more stable floor.